Mathematics 423/502, Topics in Algebra

 Course description :

-algebraic geometry and algebraic topology.
+algebraic topology and algebraic number theory.

 Office: 1105 Math Annex